Residency in New Zealand for doctors

 Working in New Zealand:

-New Zealand has a high demand for doctors in both urban and rural areas, with opportunities ranging from general practice to specialised roles in hospitals.
+New Zealand has a high demand for doctors in both urban and rural areas.
+Opportunities range from general practice to specialised roles in hospitals.
 The healthcare system in New Zealand is a mix of public and private, and there are opportunities in both sectors.

-Working in New Zealand also involves understanding and respecting the unique cultural aspects of healthcare delivery, particularly in relation to the indigenous Māori population.
-The MCNZ emphasises the importance of cultural competence, and doctors are encouraged to familiarize themselves with the principles of the Treaty of Waitangi and its implications in healthcare.
+Working in New Zealand also involves understanding and respecting the unique cultural aspects of healthcare delivery, particularly with the indigenous Māori population.
+The MCNZ emphasises the importance of cultural competence, and doctors are encouraged to familiarise themselves with the principles of the Treaty of Waitangi and its implications in healthcare.

-For doctors, moving to New Zealand can be a rewarding professional and personal experience.
+Moving to New Zealand can be a rewarding professional and personal experience for doctors.
 To find out more, register with Medrecruit.
 Once registered, you’ll be able to see and search for job opportunities, and if it’s the right time for you, we’ll put you in contact with a Solutions Specialist and our in-house doctor immigration specialist.

 Medrecruit Editorial Team